Earthquakes on July 4, 2026

 Fiji region

-A magnitude 4.5 seismic event took place in the Fiji region on July 4, 2026 at 22:26 UTC.
-At 624.5 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-The epicenter is at -21.186°, -179.239°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.
+A magnitude 4.4 seismic event took place in the Fiji region on July 4, 2026 at 22:26 UTC.
+This is the deepest earthquake in the current dataset — a deep-focus event.
+See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Pagan region, Northern Mariana Islands

-July 4, 2026 brought a magnitude 4.5 earthquake in the Pagan region, Northern Mariana Islands, logged at 22:12 UTC.
-This was a intermediate depth earthquake, focused at 187.8 km depth.
-Geolocation places the event at 18.895°N, 145.798°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.
+On July 4, 2026 at 22:12 UTC, a magnitude 4.4 earthquake struck in the Pagan region, Northern Mariana Islands.
+See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.7mb